Is the continuum SSH model topological?: Tight-binding reduction to the discrete model

 Let us define the (still $\lambda$ dependent) Hamiltonian $[ \tilde{H}^\lambda ]$ as an operator on $\ell^2(\ZZ)$ defined by the matrix elements:

 The dominant matrix elements, giving rise to the hopping terms in the tight binding limit, come from nearest-neighbors :

+In fact, even before approximating $\vf^\lambda$ using the ground state energy asymptotic expansion, we can calculate that which does not include exponential corrections from NNN wells, but is exact in $\vf^\lambda$ (whose corrections are polynomial in $1/\lambda$).

-In the present simple model, these quantities may be estimated by explicit calculation with the explicit relations \cref{e0-as} and \cref{vf-as}.
-In more general settings, e.g. 2D models considered in \cite{Shapiro_Weinstein_2020,FLW17_doi:10.1002/cpa.21735}, lower bounds on these matrix elements are proved.
+In the present simple model, these quantities may be estimated by explicit calculation with the explicit relations \cref{eq:single well ground state energy} and \cref{vf-as}.
+In more general settings, e.g. 2D models considered in \cite{Shapiro_Weinstein_2020,FLW17_doi:10.1002/cpa.21735}, lower bounds on these matrix elements are proved; see also \cite{FSW_2022} for the magnetic case.